Mehrshad-Taziki/Dogenoid/README.md

 # Dogenoid
-Dogenoid is a simple version of the famous arcade game "Arkanoid" made with Java Swing.
+Dogenoid is a simple version of the popular arcade game "Arkanoid" that includes various power-ups and the ability to save your progress.
+It is developed using Java Swing.